MSR Hubba Hubba Review

 The Hubba Hubba packs down to a 19 x 4.5-inch roll, which is in line with most of the other tents in our lineup.

 The MSR Hubba Hubba gets in its own way.
 We are pleasantly surprised by the headroom and like the two side doors for easy in and out.
 However, the poles and fly are problematic in a couple of ways, and a variety of minor inconveniences add up.
 If we had to, we would take it on short and mid-range adventures where distance is not the primary objective, and pack weight is not a significant concern.
 On the other hand, we would rather spend our dollars on higher-performing models.

 What Other Backpacking Tents Should You Consider?

-The highest scoring tent in our review is the NEMO Dragonfly.
-Not only does it cost less, but it scores better overall and provides a higher level of comfort and ease of set up.
-The Hilleberg Anjan 2 offers a high level of weather resistance that can be found in many of the tents featured in our 4 Season Tent review.
+The highest-scoring tent in our review is the NEMO Dragonfly Osmo 2.
+Not only does it cost less, but it scores better overall and provides a higher level of comfort and ease of setup.
+If you think you'll be dealing with more inclement weather, the Hilleberg Anjan 2 offers a high level of weather resistance, similar to what can be found in many of the tents featured in our 4 Season Tent review.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More